 Our Private Client Solicitors can provide a complete service in relation to the creation of an LPA in respect of your Health & Welfare Decisions.
 Not only are the team happy to explain what such an LPA will enable your Attorney(s) will be do and how they will act, but they are also happy to provide a complete service including acting as your Certificate Provider, which confirms you (the Donor) understand the purpose of the LPA, you have not be unduly influenced and there is nothing preventing the creation of the LPA, as well as drafting the necessary documentation, explaining the LPA to your Attorney(s) and registration with the OPG.

-If you require more information on making a Health & Welfare Decisions LPA, please contact Alannah Macdonald in Private Client Solicitor Team at The Sethi Partnership Solicitors.
+If you require more information on making a Health & Welfare Decisions LPA, please contact or specialist Wills and Probate team at The Sethi Partnership Solicitors on 020 3856 8156.

 The Sethi Partnership Solicitors I The Barn House I 38 Meadow Way I Eastcote I Ruislip I Middlesex I HA4 8TB

 “This document is for informational purposes only and does not constitute legal advice.
 It is recommended that specific professional advice is sought before acting on any of the information given.”